SchweizerischeBundesbahnen/scion-workbench/CONTRIBUTING.md

 - we use explicit public or private visibility modifiers (except for constructors) to make code more explicit
 - we use single quotes for string literals or import statements
 - we use 2 spaces per indentation
+- all features or bug fixes related to `routing` or `view grid` must be tested by one or more specs placed in `/projects/scion/workbench/src/lib/spec` directory
+- all public API must be documented

 ## Line endings
 This project expects line endings of textual files to be Unix style (LF) only, and which is in the responsibility of the committer.
 There is no automatic line ending conversation done by Git on checkout nor when indexing files.
 Instead, configure your editor to use unix-style delimiter for new files and disable auto conversion in Git.
 However, the linting rule `linebreak-style` enforces a unix-style linebreak style for TypeScript files.